philip-johnson-2/DS5500/README.md

 ### Background

-In todays world their is now a vast amount of data collected in the healthcare industry after the introduction of electronic health records and the introduction and use of service payment systems that health insurers use to pay providers of care.
-At every point of care - from a primary care doctor visit to an ER visit to each medication presecription fill at the pharmacy - a data point is collected and stored in datawarehouses.
-With the cost of data storage decreasing dramatically,we now have the ability to store all of this data for use in many different ways.
+In todays world their is a vast amount of data collected in the healthcare industry after the introduction of electronic health records and the introduction and use of service payment systems that health insurers use to pay providers of care.
+At every point of care - from a primary care doctor visit to an ER visit to each medication presecription fill at the pharmacy - a data point is collected and stored in d datawarehouse.
+With the cost of data storage decreasing dramatically, we now have the ability to store all of this data for use in many different ways.

 Healthcare insurers and providers can leverage all of this data and predictive models to proactively identify patients that are likely going to need extra care so that they can praoctively reach out to these patients prior to getting sicker.
-The healthcare industry leverages these models to predict things like which patients are likely to end up needing the ER and which patients are likely going to progress in the conditions that they have.
+The healthcare industry leverages these models to predict things like which patients are likely to end up needing the ER and which patients are likely going to progress in severity of the conditions that they have.

 For our project, we were able to secure access to a Medicare based claims dataset to analyze and use to predict future hospital admissions.
 The dataset includes historical patient data that we can use to build features that look at prior history of patients to predict future outcomes.
 We sought out to leverage this data in differnet ways to try and improve predictive capabilities.
 Our first priority was to try and build features that would leverage this data in the best way to improve modeling.
 Because we had historical data, our first goal was to leverage the temporal nature of this data to build features that took into account recency of prior medical history in the hopes that features that account for this would improve models.
 By example, does a feature that describes that a patient had an ER visit in the last 6 months or a feature that descibes that the patient had an ER visit 2 months ago produce better results in modeling.